axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-house.markdown

   <img
    style="width:70%; "
    src="/assets/img/pic-the-radical-foundation-house-7.svg"
-   alt="The words MEANING and BELONGING form a plane at the top, the roff, and the words DECENTRALIZATION and TRANSPARENCY form a plane at the bottom, the basemant floor.
+   alt="The words MEANING and BELONGING form a plane at the top, the roof, and the words DECENTRALIZATION and TRANSPARENCY form a plane at the bottom, the ground floor.
 The word EXPERIMENTATION sits in between them.
-Between roof and floor, there are three floors labeled IMPACT, PURPOSE, and MISSION, as before, but this time with list of PRACTICES attached to each.">
+Between roof and floor, there are three floors labeled IMPACT, PURPOSE, and MISSION, as before, but this time with list of specific PRACTICES attached to each.">
  </div>

 <h1>A Framing</h1>